 William Bratton Fights Sickle Cell Anemia as He Battles for Playing Time for the Rockets - It usually begins as a pain in his lower back.
 Next it moves to his joints, creeping slowly into his elbows and knees.
 By then, William Bratton knows it's coming.
 And there is nothing he can do to stop it.
 All there is left to do is get to the hospital as quickly as possible and hope it's not as bad as the last time.
-In the jargon of sufferers of sickle cell diseases, it's called a "crisis."
-For Bratton and thousands like him, it means only one thing: excruciating pain.

 The Power of Information: A Letter from Michael Cobb - My name is Michael Cobb and I have sickle cell anemia.
 In the beginning I did not let this bother me.
 As a kid I still did the things other kid did, But not realizing that I could not do them at the same extent as other Children.
 This lead to many crises.
 Not wanting this to be an excuse for me not to try, I still tried and like ever so often I went into a crisis.
 I even tried the armed services.
 In my fifth week of boot camp running the Mile and a half I then again went into another crisis.
 Feeling the pain and humiliation of once again my body not giving way to let me do what I wanted to do.
 This was the experience that would change my life forever.